 The incisions are placed in the crease behind the knees and are therefore barely noticeable.
 These incisions heal well in 10 – 14 days.

 The results are first and foremost natural.
-The goals of Calf Augmentation surgery are to restore an aesthetically pleasing shape which is in balance with body shape – i.e. looks natural and does not appear abnormal.
-It can take 6 weeks or more for the final result to be achieved.
+The goals of calf augmentation surgery are to restore an aesthetically pleasing shape which is in balance with body shape – i.e. looks natural and does not appear abnormal.
+It can take six weeks or more for the final result to be achieved.

 What are the risks of calf augmentation surgery?